 Losing a companion animal

-This can result in you feeling hurt, angry, resentful and withdrawn amongst many other feelings and thoughts.
-Everyone’s experience of grief for a pet is very individual, with no right or wrong response.
-If you are requiring extra support during this time, you can join our Pet Bereavement Online Forum or call our helpline to speak with one of our Helpline volunteers.
+Everyone’s experience of grief for a pet is different and there are no right or wrong ways to grieve.
+If you would like extra support during this time, you can join our Pet Bereavement Online Forum or call our helpline to speak with one of our Helpline volunteers.

 You are not alone in your loss

-Pet bereavement is often a silent emotional sorrow that can be met with a lack of understanding and sympathy.
-As someone who is experiencing this loss, you may experience a range of emotions which are difficult to express.
-Give yourself permission to grieve and recognise that everyone grieves differently – there is no right or wrong way to grieve.
+Pet bereavement is often a silent emotional sorrow that can be met with a lack of understanding and sympathy from those around you.
+You may experience a range of emotions which are difficult to understand and even more difficult to express.
+Give yourself permission to grieve and recognise that everyone grieves differently.

 Tips to cope